bearmentor/bearmentor-com-legacy/README.md

 A true mentorship should enable to teach, guide, and share that can be for long term growth.

-🐻 Bearmentor allow you to:
+🐻 Bearmentor allow to:

 - Connect to people, rospective mentors and mentees
 - Explore various learning programs- Filter out for serious commitment
 - Design custom mentorship experience
 - Set achievable goals
 - Get paid to mentor people
-- Adjust your compensation rate, public or private
+- Adjust mentor compensation rate, public or private
 - Prefer between live/sync or recorded/async communication
-- Link your social profiles, portfolios, projects, products, and more
+- Link social profiles, portfolios, projects, products, and more

 [Read more about the features]()

 ## Getting Started

 1. Read the [Remix Docs](https://remix.run/docs) to understand about Remix.
-2. If you're new, focus on Remix basics, don't use the Stacks yet.
+2. If new, focus on Remix basics, don't use the Stacks yet.
 Read [Super Simple Start to Remix](https://kentcdodds.com/blog/super-simple-start-to-remix).
-3. If you're experienced, can already use various integration such as Prisma ORM and database like MySQL.
+3. If experienced, use various integration such as Prisma ORM and database like MySQL.
 Read
    [Blog Tutorial (short)](http://remix.run/docs/en/main/tutorials/blog) and [App Tutorial (long)](http://remix.run/docs/en/main/tutorials/jokes).